MarkH817/lion-byte.com/src/posts/ds-xkit-and-typescript.md

 was minor but needed since they were using an unmaintained version of Node.

 I then saw that only `eslint` was used in their test script.
 No unit or integration tests.
-Due to the project’s structure, their testing options were limited without doing a whole rework.
+Due to the project's structure, their testing options were limited without doing a whole rework.

 Initially, I wanted to modularize the project to allow more tests to be added.